tituslje/Micron_Intern_Project/README.md

   - Performs outlier detection and data processing.
   - Generates statistical information.

-**Note: Current python source code set is not optimized for any csv file format, only the format that I and Andrew worked on back at Micron.
-Future updates coming soon by Fall 2023, so stay tuned!***

 # Thank you for reading, and Stay Tuned for updates!
+Currently, this file is no longer being updated, however I do apply the skills that I have learnt to my other projects (personal and school) as well.

 If you would like to suggest improvements or pathways that this code can take, do contact Titus at tituslje99@gmail.com.
 Enquiries will also be much appreciated!